 My kids have enjoyed Around the World Stories for years!

 Around the World Stories is a monthly subscription service that delivers original, high-quality stories to your inbox.
 Each week, you receive one 25-35 minute story dedicated to the fun adventures of a child from a specific country, with a new country featured every 4 weeks.

-These weekly stories draw young listeners into the fun adventures of children from other cultures and countries, bringing to life how the world’s children live, play, eat, think and learn.
-Each story comes with a parent guide including discussion points, country background, and an activity to make the story a truly memorable and educational experience… all for only $9.95 per month!
-You also have the option of buying a story pack for $99 which provides immediate access to all the stories already created already (24+), followed by every story to be released thereafter (52 total).
+These weekly stories draw young listeners into the fun adventures of children from other cultures and countries, bringing to life how the world’s children live, play, eat, think, and learn.
+Each story comes with a parent guide including discussion points, country background, and an activity to make the story a truly memorable and educational experience!

 The boxes contain everything you need to complete all of the activities, including a groovy retro-themed lab notebook.
 When I say everything, I’m not joking!
 One of the activities for the weather station box called for a dime and several strands of human hair.
 I kid you not, they were included.

 FieldTripZoom offers over 300 annual live streaming interactive field trips with experts from across the country.
 An annual family membership is just $49.95, providing year-long access to amazing programs.